 1996 - 1998

 A further £3 million is invested in new computer controlled machinery in the factory, more state of the art design computer systems and updated production lines for both tourers and motorhomes.
-Swift also gain the prestigious Investor in People Award.
+Swift also gains the prestigious Investor in People Award.